 Here is a sample Reading Interest Survey created using SurveySparrow.

 Let’s go through the questions above to create a fun reading interest survey questionnaire.
-To make your own, you can sign up for free.

 14-Day Free Trial • No Credit Card Required • No Strings Attached